Agent Instructions

 • Update updated field.
 When modifying a document, update the updated date in frontmatter.

 • Weekly review: process inboxes, update active projects, review agent output, adjust priorities.
+Each review multiplies the system’s value.
 Use profiles in _codex/profiles/.

-• Monthly review: quadrant health check, metric review, system maintenance, goal alignment.
+• Monthly review: domain health check, metric review, system maintenance, goal alignment.

 • Review documents use the review template and are stored in the appropriate domain folder.